 - When did you decide to become a teacher, and why did you choose this profession?

 - Why do you want to teach this grade level?

 - What do you like about teaching [subject]?

 - What’s your least favorite subject to teach?
-How did you overcome your disinterest in order to teach it well?
+How did you overcome your lack of interest in order to teach this subject well?